Tom32i/share/.manala/README.md

     github_ssh_key_secret: SSH_DEPLOY_KEY_STAGING
 ```

-### Github Actions
+### GitHub Actions

-Deliveries can be triggered through Github Actions as well.
+Deliveries can be triggered through GitHub Actions as well.
 Consult the `.manala/github/deliveries/README.md` to learn how to write your own release & deploy workflows.

 !!!
 Note